Datera/docker-driver/README.md

 ```bash
 $ sudo ./dddbin
 ```
-PLEASE NOTE: If installing on a Mesos node, the environment variable `DATERA_FRAMEWORK="dcos-mesos"` or `DATERA_FRAMEWORK="dcos-docker"` must be set
+PLEASE NOTE: If installing on a Mesos node, the config variable `"framework": "dcos-mesos"` or `"framework": "dcos-docker"` must be set

 3a - Create a volume
 ```bash